Torn by fate, neglected by the state, Goa para table tennis players train at home | Goa News - ExBulletin

 The task ahead of us is enormous.
 Only one GoanGopal Naikhas ever made it to the pre-quarter final or last 16 leg in the national competitions.

-A medal can do wonders for the fraternity, said Avelino De Sa, president of the Disability Rights Association of Goa (DRAG) and secretary of the Goa Table Tennis Association’s para-table tennis committee.
+A medal can do wonders for the brotherhood, says Avelino De Sa, president of the Incompetence Rights Association of Goa (DRAG) and secretary para table tennis committee of Goa Table Tennis Association.
 More people will be attracted to the sport.
 They will be happy to follow in the footsteps of the medal winners.
 The government will also notice.

 The government doesn’t seem interested at the moment.